How To: Canning Tomatoes

 - Take the cored and chopped tomato pieces and cook in an extra large pot for 30 minutes (remember you're cooking the tomatoes without any other ingredient)

 - Move the cooked pieces from the pot to your tomato crushing machine.
-This step is probably the most messy, requiring that you clean the machine's filter every 15 minutes or so (the filet should catch the seeds and most of the tomato skin).
-You'll need several extra large bowls to catch the crushed tomatoes coming out of the machine.
+This step is probably the messiest, requiring that you clean the machine’s filter every 15 minutes or so (the filter should catch the seeds and most of the tomato skin).
+You’ll need several extra large bowls to catch the crushed tomatoes coming out of the machine.

 - Next, you'll want to have your sterile mason jars lined up and ready to be filled with both crushed tomatoes and 2 basel leaves per jar.
 Use the extra large ladles to fill the jars and try to be as neat as possible.